 During his time in the White House, Trump has consistently taken credit for the strength of the economy, and his 2020 campaign is sure to make the economy a focus.
 Immediately forgiving the existing federal student loans would strengthen the economy considerably and bolster his case to voters.

-Beating Warren and Sanders to the Punch
+Beating Biden to the Punch

 Elizabeth Warren generated major headlines with her proposal to cancel student loan debt.
 Bernie Sanders quickly followed with a debt cancellation proposal of his own.